 After you download and install OneDrive, the storage system shows up in your File Explorer as a normal USB or external memory storage drive would.
 Simply sign into your Microsoft Live account and you can enjoy the cloud storage space.

-You can even access your files on the go using the mobile OneDrive application available on Android, iOS, and Windows Phone.
-The prices for additional storage are compatible with other cloud based storage companies, such as Dropbox and Amazon Cloud.
+You can even access your files on the go using the mobile OneDrive application available on Android, and iOS.
+The prices for additional storage plans are compatible with other cloud-based storage companies, such as Dropbox and Amazon Cloud.

-But don’t be mislead into thinking Microsoft Azure is only a backup software; there are many great facets to Microsoft Azure, which makes it an impressive and easy to use cloud based program.
+But don’t be misled into thinking Microsoft Azure is only a backup software; there are many great facets to Microsoft Azure, which makes it an impressive and easy to use cloud-based program.

-Microsoft has been very insistent on providing official resources explaining how to download, install, and configure Azure Backup to facilitate the process.
+Microsoft has published official resources explaining how to download, install, and configure Azure Backup to facilitate the process.
 This goes even further regarding the complete Microsoft Azure program.
 To learn about how you can use Microsoft Azure as a competent and savvy business resource, head over to the Microsoft Azure YouTube channel.